orangeandbronze/training-website/_posts/training-tracks/2018-06-19-spring-developer.markdown

                                             <div id="collapse-1" class="collapse faq-body" aria-labelledby="heading-1" data-parent="#accordion">
                                                 <div class="content">
                                                     <p>
-                                                        Kindly fill-out the online application form and then submit your resume to
-                                                        <a href="mailto:careers@orangeandbronze.com">careers@orangeandbronze.com</a> and indicate the position in the subject line.
+                                                        Trainees must have attended our "Agile Engineering & Java Best Practices" and "Introduction to Java Enterprise Development" courses, or have expertise in the topics tackled in these courses.
                                                     </p>
                                                 </div>
                                             </div>